The unhappiest and most financially stressed age group in the U.S. is Gen X, according to MetLife’s latest Employee Benefit Trends Study.1

 When employees are stressed about finances, employers pay a high price.
 According to Salary Finance, that price is an average of 11 to 14 percent of payroll expenses.

 Stopping such a loss is a wise investment for companies.
-The return on investment is $3 for every dollar invested in a financial wellness program, according to a highly regarded research study.8
+The return on investment for financial wellness is over $3 for every dollar invested in the program.8

 To see how the Enrich Platform leverages technology and gamification to improve Financial Wellness, check out our demo video here.